 Located just eight minutes from the Hunter Expressway, Block Eight lies at the doorway to the Hunter Valley wine region.
 The property is in a secluded area of the Valley and surrounded on three sides by untouched bush and agricultural land, affording visitors complete privacy and serenity.

-There are 15 acres of grapevines (Semillon, Shiraz and Chardonnay), 10 acres of olives, three large dams (two are stocked with silver perch, one with yabbies), natural bushland areas and wide-open fields.
+There are 15 acres of grapevines, 10 acres of olives, three large dams, natural bushland areas and wide-open fields.
 Our views stretch behind to the Brokenback Range and forward to the Great Dividing Range and Barrington Tops.

-Block Eight is also home to scores of kangaroos and wallabies, goannas, sugar gliders, ibis, swans, swamphens and our resident goats, chooks, pea fowl and ducks who love to be handfed.
+Block Eight is also home to scores of kangaroos and wallabies, goannas, sugar gliders, ibis, swans, swamphens and our resident goats, pig, chooks, pea fowl and ducks.
 Guests are free to roam the property at their leisure.

 Why Block Eight?